abdkhanstd/FedR/readme.md

-# FedR: Privacy-Preserving Road Segmentation in Autonomous Driving with Federated Vision
+# FedR: A Federated Framework for Drivable Road Area Detection

 This repository contains the code for FeDR, a federated learning framework designed for road segmentation in autonomous driving using Vision Transformers (ViT) and Convolutional Neural Networks (CNNs).